dong-zhan/llvm/README.md

 # llvm

 this project is for practice in IR <br>
-and hopefully, the functions in it can be handy for someone who actually is creating a dynamic compiler(JIT). <br><br>
+and hopefully, the functions in it can be handy for someone who actually is creating either a dynamic compiler(JIT) or just a compiler<br><br>
 for example: <br>
 1, how to create global variables? <br>
 2, how to access local varaibles? <br>